-An in-line filter is incorporated into the fuel line between the fuel tank and carburetor (Figure 50).
-Replace the filter every 800 hours or sooner if the fuel flow is restricted.
+An in-line filter is incorporated into the fuel line between the fuel tank and carburetor (Figure 46).
 Be sure the arrow on the filter is pointing away from the fuel tank.

 In certain conditions, gasoline is extremely flammable and highly explosive.
 A fire or explosion from gasoline can burn you and others and can damage property.